Lecture Notes in Cosmology: Recombination and decoupling

 \begin{ex} Using the above Hubble parameter show that:

 \end{ex}

 \hrulefill

-The decoupling redshift $z_{\rm dec}$ is defined to be that for which $\Gamma_{\rm T} = H$.
+The decoupling redshift $z_{\rm dec}$ is defined as the redshift for which $\Gamma_{\rm T} = H$.
 Note that in the above equation $X_e$ is a function of the redshift, which we have plotted in Fig.~\ref{Fig:BoltzandSahaeqrec}.
-On the other hand, $X_e$ drops abruptly during recombination, so that the factor 113 is easily overcome.
-For this reason recombination and decoupling take place at roughly the same time.
+On the other hand, $X_e$ drops abruptly during recombination, so the factor of 113 is easily overcome.
+For this reason, recombination and decoupling take place at roughly the same time.

-Now imagine that no recombination takes place, i.e. $X_e = 1$.
+Now imagine that no recombination takes place; this means that $X_e = 1$.
 The above equation then gives the decoupling redshift:

-This is the freeze-out redshift of the electrons, i.e. eventually photons and electrons do not interact anymore because they are too diluted by the cosmological expansion.
-This would happen for a redshift 42.
+This is the freeze-out redshift of the electrons, i.e., eventually photons and electrons do not interact anymore because they are too diluted by the cosmological expansion.
+This would happen for a redshift of 42.
 This number is important because of the following.
-Well after decoupling, ultraviolet light emitted by stars and gas is able to ionise again hydrogen atoms.
-This phase is called \textbf{reionisation}.
-If the latter ocurred for redshifts smaller than 42, the newly freed electron would not interact with photons because they are too much diluted by the cosmological expansion.
+Well after decoupling, ultraviolet light emitted by stars and interstellar gas is able to ionize hydrogen atoms again.
+This phase is called \textbf{reionization}.
+If the latter occurred for redshifts smaller than 42, the newly freed electrons would not interact with photons because they are too diluted by the cosmological expansion.
 Indeed, reionization takes place for $z_{\rm reion} \approx 10$, so that the CMB spectrum is poorly affected, as we shall see in Chapter~\ref{Chap:CMBEvo}.